-Well, in this post, I will dig deeper into both sides of the story and list all of the information in this post.
+Well, in this post, I will dig deeper into both sides of the story and list all of the information.
 Then you can decide as to whether you will eat butter or maybe margarine.
 After all, the choice will be entirely yours.

 Reporters from the Daily Telegraph newspaper (UK) say that the trans fats found in margarine were likely to “increase the risk of obesity – a condition that can have a bad effect on the quality of life.”
 Daily Telegraph

 They were reporting on the findings of a critical study carried out at the University of Toronto.
 You can read the results of the BMJ study

 This study had funds from the NBCI on butter is here.

 Avoid Butter And Full Fat Milk?

 Guidelines that had their introduction in the ’80s (1983) Would tell people to avoid butter and full-fat milk.
 Experts now say this is incorrect.
 They said the trial that they did was “flawed.”
 And they also say it “lacked any solid trial evidence to back it up.”
 This survey was a ground-breaking one, and it was the first of its kind.

 In an era where the amount of fat that people were consuming represented one-fifth of the average person’s diet in the UK.
 It’d be no good if you were trying to lose the weight naturally!

 Nowadays, scientists believe it to be accurate, yes correct that this lousy information is partly responsible for the obesity problem that we now face.

 The professionals say that we cannot understand the advice.
 And it had its first introduction to 220 million Americans back in 1977 six years earlier than the UK study.

 When they publish a new review, it will say that “The dietary advice not only needs a review, they should not introduce it, to begin with.”